 This course is a bottom-up sociopolitical history of sectarianism in the modern Middle East.
+We began in Lebanon.
 By closely studying its construction, we explore every-day interactions with the state, struggles against state power, anti-colonial resistance, struggles for national liberation and against occupation, civil wars, and revolutions.
-In doing so, we will investigate how people both fight against and preserve the status quo and discuss the complex relationships between power and resistance.
+In doing so, we will investigate how people both fight against and preserve the status quo and discuss the complex relationships between power and resistance through sectarianism.
 Related, we will inquire whether common experiences, through political struggles or other processes, create new collective identities, and address how national memory is formed and changed.

 To encourage students to think critically about the causes, uses, effects, and locations of power and resistance.

 To consider the changing daily interactions between the state and its inhabitants.

 To familiarize students with past struggles that continue to play a role in the Middle East today.

 To help students critically engage with scientific literature and to identify the strengths and weaknesses of various theoretical approaches.

 To help students improve their capacity to present ideas orally and in written form.

 Attendance is compulsory for all sessions.
 Students must prepare well and contribute to in-class discussion.
 If a student cannot attend because of illness or misadventure, they should promptly inform the convener.
 Extra assignments may be set to make up for missed class time, at the convener’s discretion.
 Absence without notification may result in lower grades or exclusion from assessment components and a failing grade for the course.